MLB’s testing sweep brings some success but optics are issue

 Los Angeles Angels right-hander Justin Anderson will miss the 2020 season because he needs Tommy John surgery.

 Anderson went 3-0 with a 5.55 ERA in 54 appearances last season for the Angels, who drafted him in the 14th round in 2014.
 He has five saves in his two big league seasons.
-An MRI revealed a torn ligament in his right elbow.
-The surgery will be performed by Dr. Keith Meister in Dallas on Wednesday.

 OPENING DAY STARTERS